 The WIC program issues checks, electronic cards, or vouchers so that you can purchase specific foods to improve the nutrition of the recipients.
 Examples of these foods include infant formula and cereal, fruits, vegetables, eggs, cheese, peanut butter, and other healthy foods.

-To be eligible for this assistance, your income must be at or below 185 percent of the U.S. Poverty Income Guidelines; these guidelines are issued every year by the government.
+To be eligible for this assistance, your income must be at or below 185 percent of the U.S. Poverty Income Guidelines and meet other WIC eligibility requirements to qualify for the program.
 If you or other family members participate in another benefit programs like Medicaid, you will automatically be eligible for this service.

 Temporary Assistance for Needy Families

-Low income families with children and pregnant women who are in the last three months of pregnancy are typically able to receive these benefits.
+Low-income families with children and pregnant women who are in the last three months of pregnancy are typically able to receive these benefits.
 Each state has specific eligibility requirements like with Medicaid.
-In order to apply, you should contact the director or office in your state.
+In order to apply, you should contact the Medicaid director or office in your state.

 Supplemental Nutrition Assistance Program